dougalg/Key-BNC/README.md

 ###Tokenization###

-The tokenizer splits on spaces.
+The tokenizer splits on spaces, and converts upper case letters to lower.
 For punctuation, the rules are:

 1. If it is followed by a space, the punctuation is separated from the word.
-2. Double-quotation marks are ignored
+2. Double-quotation marks, parentheses, and braces are ignored
 3. If it is a right single quote or apostrophe, it is separated from the preceding word